 - Conduct noise risk assessments including assessments of exposure and identification of controls

 - Give a comprehensive report with results and recommendations for further reduction of exposure

 - Provide frequency analysis of major noise sources to determine effectiveness of hearing protection

-- Ensure operators are not exposed to noise levels above the Upper Exposure Action Values of 85dB(A)
+- Aid you in ensuring operators are not exposed to noise levels above the Upper Exposure Action Values of 85dB(A)

 It is important to remember that noise exposure is a combination of both level and time.
-This is why all noise measurement instruments used by ECL measure the noise in Leq (Time weighed average).
+This is why all noise measurement instruments used by ECL measure the noise in Leq (Time-weighted average).

 How Often Should A Noise Survey Be Carried Out?

-ECL have numerous years of experience providing occupational noise monitoring services to companies in the UK and around the world.
+ECL has numerous years of experience providing occupational noise monitoring services to companies in the UK and around the world.